International Medical Corps' field hospital in Gaza can provide lifesaving medical services to hundreds of civilians every day.

 Restrictions in food, water and other vital supplies have led to increased vulnerabilities for the Gaza population.
 International Medical Corps, which is expert in delivering infant, young-child and maternal nutrition services and supplies during emergencies, is providing nutrition services directly and through mother-baby spaces (MBS) to help children and their caregivers.
 International Medical Corps also is providing training for field hospital staff, partner organizations and service providers in counseling skills, referral criteria and providing breastfeeding support.

 In addition, International Medical Corps is working closely with local and international partners—including UNICEF and the World Food Programme—to provide assistance.
 We also are leveraging our network of community health volunteers to monitor local populations for signs of malnutrition.
-Working in partnership with UNICEF and the Gaza and Palestine Nutrition Cluster, we are implementing the “Find and Treat” campaign to address growing rates of malnutrition among children under 5 in Gaza.
+Working in partnership with UNICEF and the Gaza and Palestine Nutrition Cluster, we implemented the “Find and Treat” campaign to address growing rates of malnutrition among children under 5 in Gaza, screening more than 100,000 people during the campaign.

 Protection